-The way in which some blockchain-based assets are created and sold may classify them as investment contracts which by extension subjects them to securities laws.
+How some blockchain-based assets are created and sold may classify them as investment contracts which, by extension, subjects them to securities laws.
 Applying these laws can trigger a complex set of regulations on trading, sale, and other activities relating to digital assets.

 Related article: The Inevitable Role of Blockchain in the Metaverse

 The use of cryptocurrency and tokens will undoubtedly be prominent in the metaverse.
-Organizations like the SEC are already struggling with finding the suitable application of securities laws to tokens and cryptocurrencies.
+Organizations like the SEC are already struggling to find a suitable application of securities laws to tokens and cryptocurrencies.

 Securities laws may also apply to NFT projects, especially those offering fractionalization or a revenue stream to the holder(s).
-In addition, virtual currencies’ trading, exchange, issuance, lending, and other activities may trigger certain regulatory regimes such as those relating to banking, money transfer, etc.
+In addition, virtual currency trading, exchange, issuance, lending, and other activities may trigger certain regulatory regimes such as banking, money transfer, etc.

 The implication of gambling and lottery laws on metaverse projects that feature chance-based opportunities to win prizes may also become necessary.